jgadzinska/calculator-in-react/README.md

 Demo: https://jgadzinska.github.io/calculator-in-react/

-Technologie: React, Vite, Tailwind CSS.
+Technologies: React, Vite, Tailwind CSS.

-Projekt przedstawia kalkulator.
+The project shows a calculator.

-Funkcje:
+Features:

-- dodawanie, odejmowanie, mnożenie, dzielenie, procenty
+- addition, subtraction, multiplication, division, percentages

-- przycisk C umożliwiający wyczyszczenie bieżcego działania
+- button C to clear the current activity

-- przycisk AC umożliwia zresetowanie kalkulatora
+- The AC button allows you to reset the calculator

-- maksymalna dozwolona liczba 12 znaków
+- maximum allowed 12 characters

-- jeśli jest niepoprawne działanie wyskakuje komunikat "błąd"
+- if the operation is incorrect, an "error" message appears

 - RWD